viamin/nativeson/README.md

 In a "standard" flow, such as Panko and ActiveModel::Serializer, the lifecycle is:
-* request
+1. HTTP request received
-* database query
+1. database query
-* ActiveRecord model object instantiation
+1. ActiveRecord model object instantiation
-* Panko or ActiveModel::Serializer serialization
+1. Panko or ActiveModel::Serializer serialization
-* JSON response
+1. JSON response

 With Nativeson the lifecycle is shorter:
-* request
+1. HTTP request received
-* database query
+1. database query
-* JSON response
+1. JSON response

 Because of the above, there are a few important items to take into account:
 * Nativeson should be used when a SQL query is sufficient to retrieve/calculate all